-The Master's Programme in Geology and Geophysics trains you to address pressing questions concerning our home planet's evolution, its role as the source of raw materials needed by modern civilisation, and environmental issues.
+In the Master's Programme in Geology and Geophysics, you learn to address pressing questions concerning our planet's evolution, its role as the source of raw materials, and a range of environmental issues on multiple temporal and spatial scales.
+Some key questions include:

-Upon completion of the programme, you will have gained expertise in a number of scientific and professional skills, including, depending on your specialist option:
+Upon completion of the programme, you will have gained expertise in scientific and professional skills, including, depending on your specialist option:

 Advanced studies in geology and geophysics (100 cr)